 At a minimum, an actuarial valuation for funding purposes is prepared every three years in accordance with The Pension Benefits Regulations, 1993.
-The SaskPower Board, in late 2011, approved a Power Corporation Superannuation Plan Funding Policy.
+The SaskPower Board approved a Power Corporation Superannuation Plan Funding Policy.
 SaskPower uses this policy as a guideline to ensure that the Plan is adequately funded.
-In accordance with the policy, no contributions were made by SaskPower during 2014.
+In accordance with the policy, no contributions were made by SaskPower during 2015.